Girls weightlifting popularity growing in Collier County

 “You’re there to just improve yourself and you’re competing against yourself,” Williams said.
 “You’re just competing for that next PR.”

-When she’s not hitting new a personal record herself she’s rooting on the other girls on the floor no matter what team they’re on.
+When she’s not setting a new personal record, she’s rooting for the other girls on the floor, no matter what team they’re on.

-Now that districts are over, the girls that qualified are onto regionals.
+Now that districts are over, the girls who qualified are on to regionals.

 At Wednesday’s district meet, Naples won traditional style and Gulf Coast won Olympic style.